Anxiety and depression are two of the most common mental health concerns in our society.

 ||* Osteoporosis, weakness, fatigue|

-And ladies, if you’re pregnant or planning to become pregnant, avoid antidepressants at all costs!
-These drugs are especially dangerous to a developing fetus.
-According to a study published in the online edition of Pediatrics, SSRIs used during pregnancy are linked to autism and developmental delays.
+And ladies, if you’re pregnant or planning to become pregnant, be informed that antidepressant drugs are especially dangerous to a developing fetus.
+According to a study published in the journal Pediatrics, SSRIs used during pregnancy are linked to autism and developmental delays.
 About 4,000 families in the U.S. have children born with major birth defects each year because of antidepressants taken during pregnancy.
 Up to 20,000 women per year miscarry as a result of these toxic drugs.

 Aside from their side effects, antidepressants alter biochemistry of the brain and can be very difficult to discontinue.
 Anti-anxiety drugs, antidepressants and insomnia medications should never be used long term (longer than 3 months) due to alterations in brain plasticity. –Court Vreeland, a diplomat in chiropractic neurology

 Research suggests that depression may be primarily caused by inflammation.
 A large body of research suggests that depression is associated with a low-grade, chronic inflammatory response and is accompanied by increased oxidative stress.
 Inflammation is at the root of nearly all modern disease, including diabetes, Alzheimer’s, cardiovascular disease, autoimmune disease, allergies, asthma, and arthritis.